sorelmitra/verifit/Readme.md

 We have already shown a few practical steps for how to use drivers, in the above section for [preparing drivers](#2-prepare-a-conftest-file-with-driver-names).

 Here, we go into more details on how this works.
 We explain how the sample shopping test & driver are implemented, with respect to login.

+Side note on drivers & PyTest:

+- The driver mechanism is tied to PyTest parameterized fixtures, because they fit our purpose nicely, allowing you to select your drivers at runtime, as well as providing defaults.
+- Also, if we wanted to implement our own mechanism for driver-based testing, independent of a test runner, things would've got much more complicated, as we:
+    - Would reinvent the wheel and write a lot of code to duplicate functionality that's common in test runners.
+    - Would require you to run the tests in awkward ways, by wrapping test runner commands in scripts we would provide.
+- Thus, we chose not to take this path, and instead coach you on how to use PyTest in order to achieve this.
+We do provide the most important functionality, however, which is finding and importing the driver code.

 So we want to log in from the tests to our shopping service using the endpoint that the latter offers.
 For now, we only have one endpoint for this, but assuming we later might add another one, or that we will be adding UI on top of this, we want to use drivers in order to have the flexibility of using the new endpoint or the UI, without changing the test.